google/protobuf.dart/protoc_plugin/README.md

 *Note:* currently the workflow is POSIX-oriented.

 To build standalone `protoc` plugin:
-- run `pub install` to install all dependencies
+- run `dart pub get` to install all dependencies
 - Now you can use the plugin either by adding the `bin` directory to your `PATH`, or passing it directly with `protoc`'s `--plugin` option.